GewelsJI/MVLT/README.md

 This project conducts several experiments on the public dataset, Fashion-Gen, which contains 260,480 training text-image pairs for training and 35,528 text-image pairs for inference.
 The M-ViLT model can directly process the original image and text without any feature engineering pre-processing of the data.
 However, it is necessary to sort out the storage form of the data to facilitate the dataloader of torch:

-Please download the reorganized dataset via runing `wget xxx` in your terminal.
+Please download the reorganized dataset via runing `wget https://internshipalgo.oss-cn-zhangjiakou.aliyuncs.com/guangyuan.shen/PVLT/data.tar` in your terminal.

 # Prelimilaries